 How In-Laws Can Ruin Your Marriage

 There are many ways that in-laws can destroy your marriage, both intentionally and unintentionally.
-Understanding these tactics can help you to head them off before they erode entirely the bond you have developed with your spouse.
+Understanding these tactics can help you head them off before they entirely erode the bond you have developed with your spouse.

 Intentional Sabotage and Jealousy

 Most people grow up to be healthy adults who form attachments with other adults while still enjoying their parents’ relationship.
 They acknowledge that these are two separate relationships, and there is room for everyone to receive love and attention.

 In some cases, parents cannot allow their adult children to move into their relationships.
 They may intentionally sabotage them from receiving love from their new partners.

 A toxic mother-in-law may treat the new wife with hostility, exclude her from family events, or bad-mouth her son.
 They may try to convince their sons that the daughter-in-law is not good enough for them.
 This is hurtful to the daughter-in-law, but it is also stressful for the son to deal with infighting.

 In-laws sabotage a marriage by consistently forcing their children to choose them over their spouses.
 They may demand that a woman spends the holidays with them instead of with their spouse or create arguments and demand that their child take their side.